Betrayal trauma: Betrayal assessments

 The Betrayal Trauma Inventory (BTI) was created to assess for BTT in patients.
 The inventory assesses physical, emotional and sexual abuse in childhood and/or adulthood traumas.
 Many of the questions have behaviorally defined events such as "did someone hold your head under water or tried to drown you before you were the age of 16".
 The response to these questions with "yes" can start the follow-up questions that may include age, relationship, the severity of injuries and memory of the event.
 These items were adapted from the Abuse and Perpetration Inventory (API).
 The BTI takes around 45-minutes to administer and only assesses trauma before age 16.

 The Brief Betrayal Trauma Survey (BBTS) was adapted from the BTI in order to quickly assess for BTT.
 This survey includes 11 separate items for traumatic experiences such as sexual, physical and emotional abuse.
 It includes if the person was a someone close to them or an interpersonal event.
 This survey looks at events prior to age 18.

 The Institutional Betrayal Questionnaire (IBQ), created by Smith and Freyd (2011), is a 10-item questionnaire that assesses institutional betrayal in the context of sexual assault on college campus' and identifies the level of involvement of the institution in the unwanted sexual experience and associated experiences (e.g., normalizing sexual assault, creating environments which facilitate sexual assault, and covering up incidents of sexual assault).

 Interventions

 Treatment for betrayal trauma is relatively new to psychology.
-Many believe that the proper treatment is evidence-based treatments for a particular diagnosis others feel that betrayal trauma is unique and should be treated with an individual treatment.
-In an article by Jennifer M. Gómez in 2016 postulated that relational-cultural therapy is a match for treating betrayal trauma.
+Many advocate for evidence-based treatments tailored to specific diagnoses; others feel that betrayal trauma is unique and should be treated with an individualized approach.
+An article by Jennifer M. Gómez in 2016 postulated that relational-cultural therapy is a match for treating betrayal trauma.
 This therapy established by Jean Miller following the emerging feminist therapies suggested that the therapist should focus on the relational disconnections a client is experiencing as opposed to symptoms.
-Working through decontextualizing the betrayal trauma and separating self-decision making is postulated to work better for the treatment of betrayal trauma.
+Working through decontextualizing the betrayal trauma and separating self-decision-making is postulated to work better for the treatment of betrayal trauma.

+In the intersection of trauma and addiction psychology, Patrick Carnes and Bonnie Phillips have used betrayal bonding and betrayal trauma within a program for healing people who are in exploitive relationships.